 The Administration Wing – –

-The smell of roses hangs in the air near the “pink bathroom”, Helen’s personal bathroom.
+The smell of roses in the air near Helen’s personal bathroom, referred to as the “pink bathroom”.

-Normally old buildings have trouble with heating and cooling when heat fills the apartment on hot days.
-But strangely, at its most sweltering outside, cold spots are felt in random spaces and some ghost hunters are refreshed on the hottest days.
+Also old buildings have trouble with heating and cooling.
+Normally in the summer heat fills that apartment.
+But strangely at its most sweltering outside, cold spots are felt in random spaces.
+Ghost hunters refreshed on the hottest days.

-Cold spots are common in haunted places, could be residual (left over) energy.
+Cold spots are common in haunted places.
+Considered residual (or left over) energy.

 Theodore Glattke is the youngest son of Arthur and Helen.
 He was raised in the apartment and hates how the building is run today.

 Wanting his views known to the paranormal community, Theodore sat down for an interview with ghost enthusiast Rebecca Muller, he said…